asyncapi/website/pages/blog/react-as-generator-engine.md

 ### Using third party packages

-Using helper functions from third party packages, in Nunjucks you must apply them as [filters](https://github.com/asyncapi/generator/blob/master/docs/authoring.md#filters).
-For example, you want to use one function from [`Underscore.string`](https://github.com/esamattis/underscore.string) library like `cleanDiacritics`, which replaces diacritic characters with closest ASCII equivalents.
-To do this, you must create a function inside `filters` folder to convert the function to Nunjucks's filter:
+Using helper functions from third-party packages, in Nunjucks you must apply them as [filters](https://github.com/asyncapi/generator/blob/master/docs/authoring.md#filters).
+For example, you want to use one function from [Underscore.string](https://github.com/esamattis/underscore.string) library like **cleanDiacritics**, which replaces diacritic characters with closest ASCII equivalents.
+To do this, you must create a function inside **filters** folder to convert the function to Nunjucks's filter:

 ```js
 // filters/cleanDiacritics.js